-1. Reconsider or Update Your HR strategy
+1. Reconsider or Update Your HR Strategy

-Planning the purchase of HR management system is an excellent reason to review and make adjustments in your overall HR strategy for the next few years.
+Planning the purchase of an HR management system is an excellent reason to review and make adjustments in your overall HR strategy for the next few years.
 Why?
-Because HRM systems provide a means for you to automate the processes which earlier were done in an old-fashioned way, which in its turn will save the time of HR managers and help make a breakthrough in the areas where the staff may have been underperforming.
+Because HRM systems provide a means for you to automate the processes which earlier were done in an old-fashioned way, which in turn will save the time of HR managers and help make a breakthrough in the areas where the staff may have been underperforming.

-So, start by defining how you’d like to organize the work of the HR department and which HR goals to reach, and only then get down to considering possible software solutions.
+So, start by defining how you’d like to organize the work of the HR department and which HR goals to reach - and only then get down to considering possible software solutions.
 The right HRMS is not the one that has the most positive feedback from other companies, but the one which best fits your strategy.

-Recruitment and onboarding
+Recruitment, applicant tracking, and onboarding

 However, this list is too generic and might not reflect your organization’s bespoke needs.
 To clarify your requirements, create a list of the functions you actually need and then ask 2-3 questions for each point.
 For instance, if you need the Pay History option, you might clarify it as follows:

-What period of time should be tracked or should the history be unlimited?
+What period of time should be tracked - or should the history be unlimited?

 Will there be an analytics or reporting option?

-3. Set the budget
+3. Set the Budget

-Before you can actually start searching for vendors, it’s essential to determine how much money you are ready to spend and seek for management’s approval.
-Usually, the HRIS charge includes one-time payment for software, a monthly or quarterly fee, and costs for implementation, support, etc.
+Before you can actually start searching for vendors, it’s essential to determine how much money you are ready to spend and seek management’s approval.
+Usually, the HRIS charge includes a one-time payment for software, a monthly or quarterly fee, and costs for implementation, support, etc.

-4. Choose 4-5 vendors for review
+4. Choose 4-5 Vendors for Review

 As the main criteria for picking the HRIS is set, it’s time to browse different vendors and fill out the spreadsheet to analyze how they meet your requirements.
 There are dozens of vendors offering their solutions, so the task is not so easy.
 Actually, it will be helpful to pick up to 10 vendors to have reserve options in case the primary vendors will be screened out after further dialogue or demo.

-5. Research the company or talk to support
+5. Research the Company or Talk to Support

-6. Conduct the demo
+6. Conduct the Demo

-Now it’s time to test the software, either online or installed version.
-Invite the people who will be using the HRMS on a daily basis, so they could see from the inside how the software works and make their remarks.
+Now it’s time to test the software, either online or the installed version.
+Invite the people who will be using the HRMS on a daily basis, so they can see from the inside how the software works and make their remarks.
 During the testing process, make notes in your spreadsheet about the various functions and how they satisfy you; if any questions arise, note them as well to ask a support team later.
 One of the key features to be evaluated at this stage is usability; don’t choose software with a complex interface that may slow down the speed of work and possibly cause errors in the future.